Search String

 Other Flip-screen Computer Games

-Cybernoid and its sequel (1988) are rare examples of flip-screen shoot 'em ups:
+Cybernoid and its sequel (1988) are rare examples of side-on flip-screen shoot 'em ups:

-And Exolon of 1987 is a flip-screen run and gun:
+And Exolon of 1987 is a side-on flip-screen run and gun:

 Flip-screen was common on some 8 bit microcomputers that lacked hardware scrolling, processing power and RAM, but I'd rather play flip-screen computer games than be assaulted by flickering slideshows in poorly-coded scrollers.